-HB 1127 would task the State Fire Marshal with adopting the nationally-recognized fire mitigation program, "Ready Set Go."
+The Washington Fire Chiefs are proposing a modest legislative proposal that would task the state with adopting a nationally-recognized fire mitigation program, such as the "Ready Set Go!" plan.
 This plan, which provides coordination and implementation assistance for local jurisdictions, establishes operational concepts and identifies responsibilities and tasks required to carry out a comprehensive wildfire management program.

-The program uses a three-tiered system involving 1) communities and citizens, 2) local fire departments and local response resources responding to wildfires across the state, and 3) state wildfire mobilization to assist local and state resources.
+This type of program uses a three-tiered system involving 1) communities and citizens, 2) local fire departments and local response resources responding to wildfires across the state, and 3) state wildfire mobilization to assist local and state resources.
 The bill would require development of individualized community-wide protection plans that include public education such as Firewise; partnership building between the state Fire Marshal's Office, local fire jurisdictions, and local homeowners; and personal wildfire action plans for individuals living in the areas most impacted by wildfires.